aurangzaib/CarND-Vehicle-Detection/README.md

 To update the previously found duplicates and false postive bounding boxes:
 -	Using sklearn `measurements` to remove false positive.
--	Iterate through all car labels i.e. 1.
+-	Iterate through all car labels:
 	-	Get `x` and `y` pixel positions.
     -	Define top left and bottom right coordinates of a rectangle.
     -	Draw bounding box using opencv `rectangle`.